Logo

 • Credit scoring models only calculate the balances reported on your credit reports at the time.

-Keep in mind, if you want to calculate the most accurate utilization rate, review your credit report rather than your current credit card balance.
+To calculate the most accurate utilization rate, review your credit report rather than your current credit card balance.
 Some credit reports may also include your credit utilization ratio, saving you the math.

 In the end, there are only two numbers that matter—the balance and the credit limit—but there are ways to decrease your credit utilization rate and potentially boost your credit scores.